-- Required courses in the major-GERM 310, 320, 340, 350, 351, 420, 425, 484; 3 hours at the 300 or 400 level. - II.
-Required courses outside the major-See Education section of catalog.
+- I. Required courses in the major-GERM 310, 320, 340, 350, 351, 420, 425, 484; 3 hours at the 300 or 400 level. - II.
+Required courses outside the major-See Education section of catalog. - III.
+Special departmental requirements-Oral competency: oral competency will be tested after GERM 320 by the assembled faculty in German.
+Capstone project: competency in German will be demonstrated by a capstone project consisting of research plus oral and written presentations on German language, literature or civilization to be carried out in GERM 425 or 484, as approved by the department chair.
+Students must satisfactorily demonstrate oral competency before undertaking the capstone project.
+Computer competency: students demonstrate computer competency through completion of the capstone project.

 A second area of licensure in German is also available.
 For specifics, see the appropriate advisor in the Education Department.